nm17/Anie-Robot/README.md

 Rename `sample_config.yml` to `config.yml`

-`lucifer_explain_config: "Ahhhhhhhhhhh i am not blind so i'll follow what the line above me asked"` replace this line ` Ahhhhhhhhhhh i am not blind so i'll follow what the line above me asked` with this `lucifer_probot`
+`Anie_explain_config: "Ahhhhhhhhhhh i am not blind so i'll follow what the line above me asked"` replace this line ` Ahhhhhhhhhhh i am not blind so i'll follow what the line above me asked` with this `Anierobot`

 The following env variables are supported: